SteveProkovas/Pattern-Detection-with-Logistic-Regression/README.md

 weighted avg       0.95      0.95      0.95       200
 ```

-## Contributing

-Contributions are welcome!
-If you have suggestions for improving the code or adding new features, feel free to create a pull request or open an issue.

 ## License

 This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.